Nasiruddin Nasrat Shah: Early life and background

 Nasrat was born into an aristocratic Sunni Muslim family in the Bengal Sultanate.
-His father Alauddin Husain Shah was the first Sultan of the Hussain Shahi dynasty and the father of eighteen sons and at least eleven daughters.
+His father Alauddin Husain Shah was the first Sultan of the Hussain Shahi dynasty and the father of eighteen or twenty four sons and at least eleven daughters.
 Among Nasrat's siblings were Danyal and Mahmud.
 Daniyal was initially crown prince as the oldest son of the sultan, but he was killed in battle against the Assamese.

 Nasrat was made crown prince of Bengal in 1515, upon which he was granted the right to mint coins of his own.

-During Husain Shah's expeditions to Tripura, the ruler of Arakan helped Dhanya Manikya, the ruler of Tripura and expelled Husain Shah's officers from Chittagong.
+During Husain Shah's expeditions to Tripura, the ruler of Mrauk U kingdom of Arakan helped Dhanya Manikya, the ruler of Tripura and expelled Husain Shah's officers from Chittagong.
 In 1516, Husain Shah decided to launch an expedition to Arakan.
 He assigned the charge of the land army for Arakan expedition to Paragal Khan; Nasrat was placed in overall command.
 On Nasrat's order, Paragal Khan advanced from his base on the Feni River.
 The expedition of territory to the western bank of Kaladan river was placed under his governorship administration.
 The hostilities probably ended in 1516, when Mrauk U recognized Bengali sovereignty over Chittagong and northern Arakan.
 As a result of the conflict, Mrauk U again became a vassal of the Bengal Sultanate.
 Nasrat renamed Chittagong to Fatehabad, City of Victory.
 This is also corroborated by Portuguese adventurer Joao de Silvera who, landing in Chittagong in 1517, stated that Arakan was a vassal state of Bengal Sultanate.

 Nasrat Shah married a daughter of Ibrahim Lodi, a Pashtun ruler and the last sultan of the neighbouring Delhi Sultanate.